Amis-gp/course-BlackAffiliate-2.0-blackhat/public/lessons/lesson-4-3.md

 This happened because a lot of people entered the auction, which began to fight for the same audience, in response to which FB increased the price of traffic (as the demand for it increased), and with the remaining in place site conversion rate (CR) most arbitrators merged into the minus.

- ## 3.What is the best time to launch an advertising campaign.
+ ## 3. What is the best time to launch an advertising campaign.

 There is such an opinion that the best time to launch an advertising campaign is 00:00.
 Since many people do not pour at night, the competition is lower and traffic is cheaper.